 At Louis Martin Jewelers, our 47+ years of experience in Manhattan's jewelry market, combined with our certified gemologists' expertise, provides collectors with the authentication services and market knowledge necessary for successful rare jewelry collecting.

-Visit our Rockefeller Center showroom at 54 W 50th Street to discuss rare piece opportunities and explore our authenticated collection.
-Our daily hours from 9:30 AM to 6:30 PM provide convenient access for serious collectors.
+Visit our Rockefeller Center showroom at 54 W 50th Street to view our collection of Edwardian jewelry. to discuss rare piece opportunities and explore our authenticated collection of Georgian jewelry pieces.
+Our daily hours from 10 AM to 6 PM allow you to explore our collection of vintage jewelry pieces.
+9:30 AM to 6:30 PM provide convenient access for serious collectors of high jewelry.

-Explore our complete vintage & estate jewelry collection to discover exceptional pieces, and learn more through our specialized guides on vintage estate rings and vintage gold jewelry investment strategies.
-Our expertise in authentication, market analysis, and collection development provides the foundation for building meaningful collections that combine cultural significance with investment potential.
+Explore our complete vintage & estate jewelry collection to discover exceptional pieces, and learn more through our specialized guides on vintage estate rings and vintage gold jewelry investment strategies, including 18k and white gold options.
+Our expertise in authentication, market analysis, and collection development provides the foundation for building meaningful collections that combine cultural significance with investment potential in rare jewelry pieces.